RMS Baltic: Early career

 Due to the thick fog that enveloped the area, the Baltic was forced to seek the Republic by methodically steaming around the area.
 Captain J.B.
 Ranson estimated that she travelled 200 miles zigzagging through the region.
 By dint of the use of rockets and bombs, the two ships met each other around 7 PM.
 The Florida was in turn in a bad position, and the passengers were transferred again, this time to the Baltic, without any losses despite the complexity of the operation in the middle of the night and in the fog.
-The Republic finally sank around 8 PM the next day, with her captain remaining on board with an officer before being picked up by another of the ships that had arrived in the vicinity.
+The Republic finally sank around 8 PM the next day, with her captain remaining on board with an officer before being picked up by another one of the ships that had arrived in the vicinity.
 There were only five victims, killed in the collision.
 This was the first time that wireless telegraphy has played a leading role in saving lives at sea.
 During the return voyage, wireless telegraphy continued to play an important role in enabling the transmission of news.
 The Baltic and the survivors were greeted by a large crowd on their arrival in New York, to which the Florida also returned on its own.
 The passengers of the Baltic for their part decided to contribute to offering commemorative medals to the three captains, as well as to the radio operator Jack Binns.